cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   A. Menezes and S. Vanstone,
   "Elliptic curve cryptosystems and their implementation", Journal of Cryptology, 6 (1993), pp 209-224.

-- Hill cipher
-   - enable to transpose the key matrix

 - Because cryptographic structures and formats are often ASN.1
   encoded: Integration of an ASN.1 decoding tool.